 - Has your partner left the bedroom because they can’t take the noise at night?

 - Do you feel drowsy even though you think are getting enough sleep at night?

 If you answered yes to any of these questions, you may be suffering from undiagnosed sleep apnea, just like millions of other Americans out there.

 So, what can you do about it?

-If you or your partner thinks that you may be suffering from sleep apnea, just download our newly designed and innovative app, Ognomy, to connect you to a board certified sleep medicine provider and expert in sleep apnea.
+If you or your partner thinks that you may be suffering from sleep apnea, download our innovative app, Ognomy, to connect with a board certified sleep medicine provider and expert in sleep apnea.
 They will be able to do a full history and a focused physical evaluation of your throat via your phone camera.
 This physical examination is the first step to finding the appropriate means of diagnosis and treatment.
 After this, you are well on your way to a better nights sleep and a healthier you.

-Treating your Sleep Apnea has never been easier than with this new application.
-Start drastically improving the quality of your life from the comfort of your own home.
+Treating your sleep apnea has never been easier than with our app and home sleep test.
+Start drastically improving the quality of your life from the comfort of your own home today.